j-es-craig/fpr_scale/README.md

 ## Next Steps and Considerations
 - EXIF metadata will allow us to control for inconsitencies among images, and isolate pigmentation
-- Considering demographic data, eye side, age, and weight could be informative in cluster analysis
+- Considering demographic data, eye side, age, and weight could be informative in cluster analysis.
+Inclusion of disease information (pathology, severity, etc.) will increase clinical relevancy (maybe?)
 - Associations between clusters and specific dimensions should be investigated (i.e., color, demographics, etc.)
 - Other means of clustering should be investigated, including bootstrapping methods, unsupervised machine learning methods, or alternate means of thresholding

-Sorry about the excel files, these will be fixed later.
+Sorry about the excel files, I will fix scripts to output CSV only later.

 ## Dependencies
  - numpy